When you begin taking control of your money and reading about personal finance, you may come across finance terminology you aren’t familiar with.

 - Debt – Some amount of borrowed money that must be paid back.

-- Debt Consolidation – A form of refinancing where one large loan is taken out to pay off several smaller loans.
+- Debt Consolidation – A form of refinancing where one large loan is taken out to pay off several smaller loans or debts.
 This is done to decrease the interest paid in each period.

 - Debt Settlement – The negotiating of debt balances with creditors to reduce the debtor’s amount owed.